 Visitors will discover the history of the exploration and colonization of the American West.
-Learn America’s origin story and some of the key people who made American history.
+Learn America’s origin story and the history of key people who helped develop the nation.
 View artifacts and weapons from the American Civil War and learn how the West was won.
 Observe our collection of eighteen Frederick Remington bronze sculptures.